THOMASELOVE/432-quizzes-2024/quiz2/README.md

 dataE_s$person <- dataE$person
 ```

-5. The Main PDF document, which contains the instructions and all 34 questions for Quiz 2.
+5. The Main PDF document is [now available](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz2/432_quiz2_2024_for_students.pdf).
+    - It contains the instructions and all 34 questions for Quiz 2.
-    - Be sure you have all 34 pages, and that you carefully read the document as you do the Quiz.
+    - Be sure you have all 47 pages in the PDF, and that you carefully read the document as you do the Quiz.